Wild Tongues: Transnational Mexican Popular Culture

 Ollantay Theater Magazine, Volume XV, Numbers 29-30 2007

-DAN GUERRERO has crossed the country with his critically acclaimed solo show ¡Gaytino! following the 2006 world premiere run in Los Angeles produced by the Center Theatre Group.
+Dan Guerrero has crossed the country with his critically acclaimed solo show ¡Gaytino!
+Made in America following the 2006 world premiere run in Los Angeles produced by the Center Theatre Group.
 Rave reviews continue from the Kennedy Center in Washington DC to the historic Lensic Theatre in Santa Fe where his performance was introduced by Governor Bill Richardson.
 When ¡Gaytino! hit New York City’s iconic Zipper Theatre for two special performances, it proved not long enough for the American Theatre Web critic that wrote “Guerrero is so winning and his stories so fresh and touching, it will hopefully return to New York stages in a longer run.”

-Back to hometown L.A., the former talent agent became a “born-again Hispanic” fiercely working for more positive Latino images on the screen as a casting director, writer and, for the past many years, as a highly creative independent producer of diverse network and cable television programming in English and Spanish.
+Back to hometown L.A., the former Broadway agent became a “born-again Hispanic” fiercely working for more positive Latino images on the screen as a casting director, writer and, for more than a decade, as a highly creative independent producer of diverse network and cable television programming in English and Spanish.
 He’s helmed projects for NBC, HBO, CNBC, Fox, Univision, Telemundo and PBS where he co-produced “The Concert of the Americas” with Quincy Jones among other PBS music specials.

-At the same time, he has produced and staged non-broadcast international arts and culture events at such prestigious and varied venues as the Cite de la Musique in Paris, the Dorothy Chandler Pavilion for the Los Angeles Opera, the National Hispanic Cultural Center in Albuquerque, New York’s storied Apollo Theatre and the Kennedy Center in Washington, DC. www.danguerrero.com
+At the same time, he produced and staged non-broadcast international arts and culture events at such prestigious and varied venues as the Cite de la Musique in Paris, the Dorothy Chandler Pavilion for the Los Angeles Opera, the National Hispanic Cultural Center in Albuquerque, New York’s storied Apollo Theatre and the Kennedy Center in Washington, DC.www.danguerrero.com

-In the middle of his multi-faceted career, Guerrero came up with the word “gaytino” and decided he had something to say about his two communities. ¡Gaytino! was born and the Latino activist became an outspoken supporter of LGBT rights.
+In the middle of his multi-faceted career, Guerrero decided he had something to say about his dual identities as a gay man and a Latino. ¡Gaytino!
+Made in America was born and the longtime Latino activist became an outspoken supporter of LGBT rights.

 Guerrero is an influential activist, speaking out in print, television and radio interviews in English and Spanish on both Latino/Chicano and LGBTQ issues.
 He is a popular figure on the speaking circuit and has addressed groups and organizations including the National Council of La Raza in Washington, DC, the Southern Arizona LULAC Youth Leadership Conference in Tucson, the California Teachers Association Conference in Palm Springs and the National Education Association conference in Washington, DC among many others.

-His most recent presentation, Activism & the Arts: A Life Journey has been hailed for its portrayal of the interconnected lives of artists and activists who fueled the civil rights struggles of the past several decades.
+His most recent presentation, Activism & the Arts: A Life Journey has been hailed for its portrayal of the intersection of the social and political movements in both communities and the interconnected lives of artists and activists who fueled the civil rights struggles of the past several decades.
+The talk has been presented at UCSB, UCLA, UT Austin and the Herberger Theatre Center in Phoenix.
+The Smithsonian Latino Center and the Human Rights Campaign recently brought it to the National Museum of the American Indian in Washington, DC.

-He has been recognized for his activism and career achievements by the California State Senate, the U.S. House of Representatives, the National Gay & Lesbian Task Force, the National Council of La Raza, the California Legislature Assembly and the County of Los Angeles Board of Supervisors, in addition to an Imagen Award, an Honorary Local Emmy Award and an Alma Award nomination among his industry honors.
+Guerrero has been recognized for his activism and career achievements by the California State Senate, the U.S. House of Representatives, the National Gay & Lesbian Task Force, the National Council of La Raza, the California Legislature Assembly and the County of Los Angeles Board of Supervisors, in addition to industry honors that include an Imagen Award, an Honorary Local Emmy Award and an Alma Award nomination.
+The LA City Council also declared Dan Guerrero Day in the City of Los Angeles for all his contributions to the city and he was recently honored at the LA Times Latinos de Hoy awards with the inaugural LGBT Ambassador Award.